-Institute of Biomaterials & Biomedical Engineering
+Institute of Biomedical Engineering

-Director: Professor Warren Chan Website: ibbme.utoronto.ca
+Director: Professor Warren C. W. Chan

+Website: bme.utoronto.ca

 Biomedical engineering aims to use engineering or physical science principles to solve biological and medical problems.
-The Institute is the largest biomedical engineering hub for education, research and community at the University of Toronto and in Canada.
-It is the only division that is managed by three different faculties - Applied Science & Engineering, Medicine and Dentistry.
+The Institute is the largest biomedical engineering hub for education, research and community at the University of Toronto and Canada.
+It is the only division managed by three different faculties - Applied Science & Engineering, Medicine and Dentistry.

 The diversity in education and research ecosystems equips our researchers with the ability to address pressing medical questions - ranging from fundamental mechanisms to clinical cases - and build new companies.
-The Institute's core laboratories are principally located in the Rosebrugh Building, Lassonde Mining Building, Donnelly Centre for Cellular & Biomolecular Research and MaRS Building on the St. George campus.
-Additionally, the Institute has labs at Holland Bloorview Kids Rehabilitation Hospital and Toronto Rehabilitation Institute (KiTE).
+The Institute has laboratories in the Rosebrugh Building, Lassonde Mining Building, Donnelly Centre for Cellular & Biomolecular Research and MaRS Building on the St. George campus and Holland Bloorview Kids Rehabilitation Hospital and Toronto Rehabilitation Institute (KiTE).

-There are over 100 faculty (core and cross-appointed) who research molecular, cell and tissue and clinical engineering.
+The Institute has over 100 core and cross-appointed faculty conducting research molecular, cell and tissue and clinical engineering.
 The faculty members lead state-of-art research in a series of emerging areas such as nanotechnology, systems biology, regenerative medicine, bioelectronics and rehabilitation engineering.

-The Institute offers three graduate programs at the doctoral and masters level (PhD, MASc, and MHSc) in biomedical and clinical engineering.
+The Institute offers a PhD, MASc, and MHSc graduate program in biomedical and clinical engineering.
 Additionally, a one-year course-based professional master of engineering (MEng) program also joined our offerings in 2016.
 Since an undergraduate degree in engineering is not a prerequisite for admission into the Institute's graduate programs, we have welcomed students with backgrounds in engineering, biology, medicine, chemistry, physics and psychology.

 While the Institute does not have a full undergraduate program, several undergraduate student bodies are associated with the Institute.
 Students enrolled in the Division of Engineering Science can select the Biomedical Systems Engineering major.
 These students take courses in tissue engineering, imaging, control and other relevant topics in biomedical engineering.
 The second student body is the biomedical engineering minor's program, where students from non-biomedical engineering departments can learn the basic principles of biomedical engineering.

-Students who graduate from the Institute work in different industrial sectors (biotechnology, pharmaceutical, computer, marketing), government agencies and academia.
+The Institute's graduates work in different industrial sectors (biotechnology, pharmaceutical, computer, marketing), government agencies and academia.
 A large number of our students are involved in building start-up companies.
-Overall, job opportunities for IBBME students are broad.
+Overall, job opportunities for Biomedical Engineering students are broad.